MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 # Set up a NAT network

-Windows 10 Hyper-V allows native network address translation (NAT).
+Windows 10 Hyper-V allows native network address translation (NAT) for a virtual network.

 This guide will walk you through:
 * creating a NAT network